Sadman-Ilham/Varsity-News-Portal/README.md

 **Present Situation**

 I have started this project to implement all the java web technologies that I'm learning through.
-Till no I've used,
+Till now I've used,
   - Servlet
   - JSP
   - Maven